combo-lab/combo_inertia/USER_GUIDE.md

   end
 ```

+Then:

-Then, import `Combo.Inertia.Conn` into the controller helper and `Combo.Inertia.HTML` into the html helper:
+- import `Combo.Inertia.Conn` into the controller helper.
+- import `Combo.Inertia.HTML` into the html helper.

 ```diff
   # lib/my_app/web.ex